Pregnant? Get a Flu Shot

 Yes!
 It is especially important for you to get flu vaccine if you are pregnant.

 Flu is more likely to cause severe illness in pregnant women than in those who are not pregnant.
 When you are pregnant, changes in your immune system, heart, and lungs make you more prone to severe illness from flu – as well as to hospitalization and even death.
 Pregnant women who have chronic conditions, like asthma, have an even higher risk of complications of flu.

 Pregnant women with flu also have a greater chance for serious problems for their unborn baby, including premature labor and delivery.

 Getting a flu shot will protect you, your unborn baby, and even protect the baby after birth.

 For best protection, flu vaccine is usually given in the fall before flu season starts.
 But you can get it anytime during flu season – and anytime during your pregnancy.

 Yes.
 The flu shot has been given to millions of pregnant women over many years.
 Flu shots have not been shown to cause harm to pregnant women or their babies.
-It is very important for pregnant women to get the flu shot.
-It is a safe way to protect the mother and her unborn child from serious illness and complications of flu.
+It is a safe way to help protect the mother and her unborn child from serious illness and complications of flu.

 Influenza is a contagious respiratory disease that can be prevented by immunization.
 It is not the same as the "stomach flu."
 Flu is caused by a virus that attacks the nose, throat, and lungs.
 It can cause mild to severe illness and at times can lead to death.